EasyKidsRoboticsDev/EasyKids_LineFollower_V2/README.md

 # EasyKids_LineFollower
-For Line Follower Robot using Arduino Nano with EasyKids Add On
+For Line Follower Robot using Arduino Nano with EasyKids Add On (Version 2)